 Let’s talk about one of the most confusing aspects of a reverse mortgage loan- home equity.
-Most people are concerned about the equity in their home, and too often they view a reverse mortgage with the fear of losing that equity.
-Simply defined, equity is just the value of something (e.g. - value of shares in a company, the net value of your home or any saleable asset, etc.) A reverse mortgage is just an efficient and flexible way to turn the equity in your home into cash.
+Most people are concerned about the equity in their homes, and too often, they view a reverse mortgage with the fear of losing that equity.
+Equity is the value of something (e.g., the value of shares in a company, the net worth of your home or any saleable asset, etc.) A reverse mortgage is just an efficient and flexible way to turn the equity in your home into cash.
 It’s that simple.

-What about those homeowners focused solely on having a paid for home that they can pass on to their kids?
-Guess what, the kids don’t want the house!
+What about those homeowners focused solely on having a paid-for home that they can pass on to their kids?
+Guess what?
+The kids don’t want the house!
 They want the cash from the house.
 In many cases, they could benefit more from having that money now when they are buying homes of their own, or paying for college, or have other financial needs.
-Instead of continuing to make payments to build home equity, why not convert some of that equity into cash and gift some of it to your kids and grandkids.
-You will not only be able to witness the benefits of your gifts, but also be able to dispense your wishes and wisdom on how the money is used.
+Instead of making payments to build home equity now.
+Why not convert some of that equity into cash and gift some of it to your kids and grandkids.
+You will be not only able to witness the benefits of your gifts but also be able to dispense your wishes and wisdom on how the money is used.
 Why not give with a “warm hand” now versus a “cold hand” when you are gone?

 A reverse mortgage can be complicated, but for homeowners age 62 or better and either in or nearing retirement, it is the best way to turn some of that equity we have stored in our home into needed cash.
-You have the option of either a lump sum distribution, monthly income payments made directly to you, a non-cancelable line of credit that is guaranteed to grow, or a combination of these.
+You have reverse loan options of either a lump-sum distribution, monthly income payments made directly to you, a non-cancelable line of credit that is guaranteed to grow, or a combination of these.
 And, since a reverse mortgage is payment optional, you are not required to make monthly payments on any cash that you access.
-You simply have to: 1) occupy the home as your primary residence; 2) pay the taxes and insurance, and; 3) maintain the property, including paying HOA dues, if applicable.
+You have to: 1) occupy the home as your primary residence; 2) pay the taxes and insurance, and; 3) maintain the property, including paying HOA dues, if applicable.

 Home equity is good, but it is no substitute for cash and cash flow, especially in retirement.

-Contact us to today to learn more about how a reverse mortgage just might be an excellent option for you and your heirs in achieving your goals in retirement planning.
+Contact your local reverse mortgage loan officer to learn more about how a reverse mortgage might be an excellent option for you and your heirs in achieving your goals in retirement planning.